seancarmody/pv-loader/readme.txt

 * img: specifes the URL of an image to display instead if scripts are blocked
 * alt: speficies image alternative text

-Text between the tags will be set as a caption
+Any text between the tags will be set as a caption

 = Can I specifiy  any CSS? =